nigeleke/lingora/README.md

 [Site](https://nigeleke.github.io/lingora) \| [GitHub](https://github.com/nigeleke/lingora) \| [API](https://nigeleke.github.io/lingora/api/lingora/index.html) \| [Coverage Report](https://nigeleke.github.io/lingora/coverage/index.html)

-__Note: This is a work in progress, and is not yet ready for general use.__
+__Note: This is considered "complete, but".
+It is yet to be used and tested in anger.
+I expect to add usability changes going forward.__

 **lingora** is a free and open-source localization management program that analyses fluent translation file for missing or redundant translations.
 It also supports users